affeldt-aist/infotheo/README.md

 ## Building and installation instructions

-The easiest way to install the latest released version of A Coq formalization of information theory and linear error correcting codes is via [OPAM](https://opam.ocaml.org/doc/Install.html):
+The easiest way to install the latest released version of A Rocq formalization of information theory and linear error correcting codes is via [OPAM](https://opam.ocaml.org/doc/Install.html):

 ```shell